Designing Moir\'e Patterns by Strain: Electronic properties of strained moir e lattices

 where $\mathbf{g}_{i}=\mathbf{T}\mathbf{b}_{i}$ are the strained moir\'e vectors.
 Clearly, the vector $\Delta\mathbf{D}$ only coincides with the corner $\mathbf{Q}_{1}$ of the mBZ [cf. Eq.~\eqref{eq:Q}] when the angle between $\mathbf{g}_{1}$ and $\mathbf{g}_{2}$ is $120^{\circ}$ and $\mathbf{A}=0$, i.e., the non-strain case.
 Note that even in the case of pure shear strain with no twist, where the moir\'e geometry is the same as in the only-twist case, the vector $\Delta\mathbf{D}$ would still be shifted from the hexagonal mBZ due to the non-zero gauge field $\mathbf{A}_{\mathrm{shear}}\propto\left(0,-2\epsilon_{xy}\right)$.
 This is expected because the honeycomb lattices are distorted due to the strain, and therefore the hopping energies are no longer the same as in the only twist case.
 It should be also noted that any relation between the Dirac points and the borders of the moir\'e BZ is further blurred at low twist angles, where the Dirac points are strongly coupled by the moir\'e potential.

 Besides the actual shift in momentum due to strain induced gauge and deformation fields, there is also an additional energy shift of the Dirac points, which gets larger as the strain increases.
 As a result, the lowest bands around the magic angle still have two distinct Dirac points in the presence of strain.
 A close inspection reveals that such suppression of the flat bands occurs even when the gauge and deformation fields are not taken into account (cf. Appendix \ref{sec:NoGauge}), thus hinting that it is mainly due to how the strain influences the coupling of the Dirac points by the moiré potential.
+We have observed such flat suppression not only at the magic angle $\theta\sim 1.05^{\circ}$ with no strain (as shown in Fig. \ref{fig:BandStructure}), but also for \textit{any} other combinations of twist and strain.
+In other words, our results seem to indicate that the strain \textit{does not} shift the magic angle to a new value, or leads to new flat bands conditions compared to unstrained TBG.
 Although a concrete explanation of this behavior is still lacking, it may hint that the origin of flat bands in TBG is intrinsically related to the symmetries of the system, particularly those relating the moiré potential $U\left(\mathbf{r}\right)$ (which always has a hexagonal symmetry), and the three momentum transfers $\mathbf{q}_i$ (whose hexagonal symmetry is in general broken by the strain).
-Note that, although the strain breaks $\mathcal{C}_{3z}$, $\mathcal{C}_{2x}$ and $\mathcal{C}_{2y}$ rotational symmetries, the inversion symmetry $\ensuremath{\mathcal{C}_{2z}}$ remains intact, as seen in Fig. \ref{fig:BandStructure}.
+Note that, although the strain breaks $\mathcal{C}_{3z}$, $\mathcal{C}_{2x}$ and $\mathcal{C}_{2y}$ rotational symmetries, the symmetry $\ensuremath{\mathcal{C}_{2z}\mathcal{T}}$, with $\mathcal{T}$ a time reversal operator, remains intact~\cite{Metal21,Fu2019}, so that the Dirac cones are not gapped by strain, as seen in Fig. \ref{fig:BandStructure} and Fig.~\ref{fig:HexaBands}.